aselunar/Scraper-Take-Home/README.md

 }]
 */

 // Which gives this output.
-Scraping only tables in all internal links.
+Scraping only tables in all internal links.<br>
 /*
 {
     "a0dfjw9a": {},